 The trial has an eight site internal pilot in the first year to check that we are recruiting to target across multiple sites and are collecting the expected number of questionnaires.

 The trial is led by Dr Kate Radford, Associate Professor in Rehabilitation Research at the University of Nottingham and managed by the Leeds Clinical Trial Unit.

-The trial opened to recruitment in May 2018 and will complete by the end of December 2021.
+The trial opened to recruitment in May 2018 and will now complete by the end of December 2023 due to an extension.

 - Dr Kate Radford

 - Professor Rory O'Connor